-- An HSA is a savings account that you use to pay for your routine health care expenses.
+- An HSA is a savings account at the bank.

 - An HSA contain funds that are owned and controlled by you, the account holder.

-- HSA is portable; the funds remain with you regardless of employment.
+- An HSA is portable.
+The funds remain with you regardless of employment.

 Health Savings Accounts:

-Qualified Medical Expenses include your out-of-pocket amounts for deductibles, prescriptions, over the counter drugs, dental care, or vision care.
-Funds can also be used for COBRA coverage during periods of unemployment, medical expenses after retirement, and long-term care expenses.
+Qualified Medical Expenses include your out-of-pocket expenses for copays, deductibles, prescriptions costs, over the counter drugs, dental care and or vision care.
+Funds can also be used for COBRA premiums during periods of unemployment.
+Your funds can be used for medical expenses after retirement and include long-term care expenses.